SL(2,C) group action on Cohomological field theories: Abstract

 \section{Abstract}

-We introduce the $\SL2C$ group action on a partition function of a Cohomological field theory via the certain Givental's action.
+We introduce the $\SLC$ group action on a partition function of a Cohomological field theory via a certain Givental's action.
 Restricted to the small phase space we describe the action via the explicit formulae on a CohFT genus $g$ potential.
 We prove that applied to the total ancestor potential of a simple elliptic singularity the action introduced coincides with the transformation of Milanov--Ruan changing the primitive form (cf. \cite{MR}).
-Finally using the results obtained we find explicitly the genus zero Gromov--Witten potentials of the orbifolds $\PP^1_{4,4,2}$ and $\PP^1_{6,3,2}$.